tlienart/Franklin.jl/README.md

 	* the `web_md` folder actually also contains the `index.html`
 	* the `web_parts` ends up in `web_md` so maybe it's just easier to just put everything there but then the level of `css` and `cvx_opti` is the same which is a bit odd.
 Maybe can just also use `_css` just as for the output.
 * [x] remove possibility to modify `web_html` (should be considered immutable)
+* [x] for replacements of the HUGO form `{{ }}` maybe better to catch all of those and deal with them in one shot (gradually forming the new string) instead of going over the text multiple times...
+* [x] (medium) path thing is awkward (have to do the `using JuDoc` after having all the `const...`
+* [x] (medium) in longer run, would want a repo that just has the conversion scripts etc, and then a website repo that just calls `using JuDoc`.
+This involves some reasoning around the paths.
+  - have a script in the folder that sets the variables such as the PATH (also the base-doc-vars as that would make sense?)
+	- ONGOING: cf `~/Desktop/tweb_judoc/` with the script within it.
+It should allow to just do `using JuDoc` set env then `convert_dir()`

 #### Continuous time modif checking